RazinReaz/path-tracer/README.md

 # Anti-aliasing
 Just put some randomness into the ray direction so that it doesn't shoot the same point across frames

+# loading a scene with 2000+ triangles
+the cornell box with sphere scene containes 2 spheres, each with a lot of trinagles.
+It will take a lot of time to iterate through them all.
+Exactly How much time?
+I don't know.
+So let's ask ChatGPT to generate a performance logger for my code.
+It will help me to see the difference in performance whenever I make any sort of upgrade to the system.
+Like the next one, Bounding VOlume Heirarchy

+# BVH (with morton code!)
+Yikes.
+[This video by Ten Minute Physics](https://www.youtube.com/watch?v=LAxHQZ8RjQ4) was very helpful.
+It showed that I can use morton codes of my triangles to sort of clump them together in terms of distance.
+They will be organized in a way so that I can build a BVH from them easily.
+But it still took me 2 days to wrap my head around with the questions in my head.
+What do I keep in the nodes of my bvh? i can't believe I want pointers back in my life! so, if I keep the left index of the triangle array in a node and the triangle count in a node, isn't that a waste of space? because my internal nodes don't need that information.
+Or does it?
+How does ray box intersection even work? how can I make the code GPU friendly?
+It doesn't need saying that I spiralled.

 ## look out for